Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

 Cost

 Each teammate is an independent Claude instance.
 API costs scale proportionally with team size.
 In one reported internal test at Anthropic — a 16-agent parallel run on a large project — API costs reached approximately $20,000.
-Start with small 2–3 person teams.
+Start with small two-to-three person teams.

 File Conflicts